Western Pennsylvania Hospital

-The Western Pennsylvania Hospital, commonly referred to as "West Penn Hospital", is located at 4800 Friendship Avenue in the Bloomfield neighborhood of Pittsburgh, Pennsylvania.
+The Western Pennsylvania Hospital, commonly referred to as West Penn Hospital, is located at 4800 Friendship Avenue in the Bloomfield neighborhood of Pittsburgh, Pennsylvania.
 The 317-bed hospital is part of the Allegheny Health Network.
-It serves as a Clinical Campus of Temple University School of Medicine, offering medical education, including a large number of residency and fellowship programs.
+It serves as a clinical campus of the Drexel and LECOM schools of medicine, and also educates physicians through its large number of residency and fellowship programs.
 It is also the primary clinical setting of the West Penn Hospital School of Nursing.

 Early years

 Founded on March 18, 1848, West Penn Hospital was Pittsburgh's first chartered public hospital.
 It was originally located in Pittsburgh's 12th ward, on a hillside overlooking the city's Strip District and adjacent to what is now Polish Hill.
 Today, that plot is home to a ball field and West Penn Park, after having been sold to the City of Pittsburgh.

 After five years of design, construction and funding setbacks, the four-story, 120-patient hospital finally opened in spring 1853.
 During its early years, many of the patients were those injured by industrial accidents in Pittsburgh's mills and rail yards.

 In 1862, West Penn opened the Dixmont Hospital (known officially as the "Department of the Insane in the Western Pennsylvania Hospital of Pittsburgh") on a steep bluff overlooking the Ohio River, about eight miles downriver from West Penn.
 Named in honor of mental health advocate Dorothea Dix, who successfully lobbied the state legislature for a grant to establish a separate facility, it was the first specialized mental health facility in Western Pennsylvania, and remained under West Penn's ownership until 1907.

 During the American Civil War West Penn became a primary triage center serving Union forces.
 Because of its size, and because it was a public hospital not bound by religious affiliations, the United States government commandeered West Penn Hospital in 1862, making alterations to it and turning it into a military hospital for the next three years.
 (Civilians could still be treated at West Penn in emergency situations).
 By the end of the Civil War in 1865, some 3,000 soldiers had been treated at West Penn.